Sveta, Demir Hisar

 Sveta (Света) is a village in the municipality of Demir Hisar, North Macedonia.

 Demographics

-Sveta is attested in the Ottoman defter of 1467/68 as a village in the vilayet of Manastir.
-The majority of the inhabitants attested bore mixed Slavic-Albanian anthroponyms, such as Gerg Kovaç.
+In the 1467/1468 defter the village had 48 households, 3 bachelors and 5 widows.
+The household heads almost entirely bore Slavic names, with only two instances of Albanian names appearing (Gerg Kovaç).

 According to the 2002 census, the village had a total of 332 inhabitants.
 Ethnic groups in the village include: